Lighting ideas: tips to illuminate every room

 Adjustable table lights are ideal for reading and directional clip-ons are great for headboards and shelves and can easily be retro-fitted.

-Consider wall lights and pendants fitted on a dimmer so you can create a more intimate mood and look for warm bulbs rather than harsh effects.
-With home working becoming the new normal, make sure any desk space includes efficient task lighting to prevent eye strain.
+Consider lights with a dimmer so you can create a more intimate mood and look for warm bulbs rather than harsh effects.

 Lighting a hallway

+In hallways and on landings, it’s all about making your home warm and welcoming.
 As the hall is the first impression a visitor has of your home, you want to hit the right note with a statement piece that is in keeping with your home’s character.

 Bathroom lighting ideas